Holland Is at His Most Raw and Vulnerable in 'Loved You Better'

-Holland, a.k.a. the future of K-Pop and the first openly gay K-Pop star, just released his third single on Wednesday entitled, "Love You Better."
+Holland, AKA the future of K-Pop and the first openly gay K-Pop star, just released his third single on Wednesday, "Love You Better."

-The track, which was released along with two alternative versions, is quite a deeply song for the singer a it's inspired by his traumatic coming out experience.
-In the song, as well as the new music vide, he talks about topics very rarely spoken about in his genre such as depression, self-harm, and bullying.
+The track, which was released along with two alternative versions, is quite a deep song for the singer and it's inspired by his traumatic coming out experience.
+In the song, as well as the new music video, he talks about topics very rarely spoken about in his genre such as depression, self-harm, and bullying.

 "I really tried to include the past but also the present of who I am: the regrets I had for not loving myself and the present Holland loving myself," he told Billboard.
 "The lyrics just poured out of me.
 The opening lyrics are a message I wanted to tell the bullies who gave me a hard time and still don't like me to this day, but the middle section — about flipping your hair, going your own way, treating yourself like a queen — that's the message I want to tell my fans."